If you are searching for “how to divorce amicably,” “how do I end my marriage peacefully” or “how to divorce peacefully,” this post should help!

 Amicable Divorce Definition

 An amicable divorce is a form of civil divorce.
-In this process, the spouses make an agreement regarding the terms of should and spousal support, visitation, custody, and property division.
+In this process, the spouses agree to the terms of child and spousal support, visitation, custody, and property division.
 An amicable divorce is an uncontested or peaceful divorce.

 Options For Peaceful Divorce

-Collaborative divorce or divorce mediation is the best options when you are looking for a peaceful divorce.
+Collaborative divorce and divorce mediation are the best options when you are looking for a peaceful divorce.
 Both of these methods avoid a myriad of issues and stress that divorce litigation can raise.